 The empirical use of plants as medicine can be traced back to over five millennia to ancient documents to early civilizations, such as in china, Egypt, India and the near east, but is certainly as old as mankind (Balick MJ, Cox PA 2020).
 Use of plant products is increasing in many segments at the population (Eisenberg et al 1993).
 At present thousands to plant metabolites are being successfully used for the treatment of variety of disease (Faransworth et al 1985).
 The use of the medicinal plant is increasing in many countries where 35% of drugs contain natural products.

+Spilanthes paniculata belongs to Asteraceae family is a small tender annual that grows to about 12-15 inches and will spread to 24-30 inches which is native to the Americas and has been introduced to Asia, Africa, the Pacific islands, and Australia.
+The most common and widespread medicinal use for Spilanthes paniculata is to treat toothache, throat and gum infections.
+A mouth rinse of spilanthes extract can be used daily to promote gum health, and chewing as little as a single bud of the plant can numb the mouth and reduce the pain of toothache for up to 20 minutes depending on the sensitivity of the person (Pathak et al 2013).
+The leaves of Spilanthes paniculata possesses antioxidant activity (Haque et al. 2015) and also have Antidiabetic and thrombolytic effects (Akter et al 2014).

 Recent studies have shown that free radicals are responsible for producing pain and inflammation (Gao et al 2007).
 Pain is formally defined as an unpleasant sensory and emotional incident coupled with real or likely tissue injure.
 Pain acts as a word of warning sign against disorder of the body and has a practical function.

 Analgesic mitigates pain as a symptom without affecting its reason (Akter et al 2009).
 Currently available analgesic drugs such as opiates and NSAIDs are not useful in all cases due to their adverse effects (Hasan et al 2009).
 As a result more and more people are turning to herbal medicines as the alternative treatment of pain.